Are Havanese Good Apartment Dogs

 Are Havanese dogs high maintenance?

-This breed does get separation anxiety and should not be left alone for too long.
-They are true companion dogs.
 They are playful and require a moderate amount of exercise, but much less than a larger breed would need.
+They should also be exposed to other dogs regularity to keep them socialized.

 Are Havanese indoor dogs?